MartijnKeesmaat/Axis/README.md

 # Starterkit
-Basic boilerplate build with sass
+Basic boilerplate build with sass.

 # Expanded
-Easily expanded with more advanced components
+Easily expanded with more advanced components.